Devaz430/EthioGemStone/README.md

-# EthioGemStone a ecomerce website uisng laravel/PHP
+# EthioGemStone a ecomerce website using laravel/PHP